 Private, State, County and Tribal forest landowners have set-aside nearly 2.6 million acres for conservation in streamside buffers for fish and wildlife species representing more than 20% of their working forest.
-This is due to the tough forest practices laws and requirements Forests and Fish Law, the most comprehensive set of forestry regulations in the nation, endorsed by the federal government through a 50-year Habitat Conservation Plan.
+This is due to the tough forest practices laws and requirements Forests & Fish Law, the most comprehensive set of forestry regulations in the nation, endorsed by the federal government through Washingtyon’s 50-year Forest Practices Habitat Conservation Plan.

 Providing Incentives for Conservation

 We all receive enormous benefits from working forestlands.
 In addition to clean water, clean air, beautiful landscapes, open space, fish and wildlife habitat, and recreational opportunities, working forestlands and a thriving forest products industry provide communities with economic benefits, including good jobs, tax revenues, and environmentally sensitive, locally produced wood products.
 There are substantial environmental benefits that result from the use of structural wood instead of other less environmentally friendly building materials.
 These benefits can only be derived if we keep working forests on the landscape.
 Providing incentives for conservation, or maintaining working forest on the landscape benefits us all.